thewhitetulip/intro-to-vuejs/README.md

 ## What is VueJS

 VueJS is a progressive framework to build dynamic apps.
 It is the View layer in the traditional MVC framework.
 Along with supporting libraries, Vue can be used to write Single Page Apps which are dynamic websites where page refresh is not required.

-Vue is simple to use and supports Web Components.
+Refer the [official docs](http://vuejs.org) for more details.

 ## Why this book?

 While learning Vue, I was a total newbie to front end development.
 This is the book I wish existed when I was learning front end dev with Vue.
 A book which teaches _how to apply_ the knowledge.
+Read the [wiki](http://github.com/thewhitetulip/intro-to-vuejs/wiki) for more details.

 ## Contributing

 Please raise an issue regarding the contribution you wish to make.
 Once that is decided you can start working on the change if it is a big one, otherwise just send a PR.

-This is a contributor friendly project and won't reject a PR unless there is really a valid reason.
+> This is a contributor friendly project and won't reject a PR unless there is really a valid reason.

 ## Inspiration and Acknowledgements